-So, if you need to deploy a slide-out to access your bed and/or bathroom, find an out of the way parking area where you can deploy your slide-out over a grassy island or side area.
+So, if you need to deploy a slide-out to access your bed and/or bathroom, find an out of the way parking area where you can deploy your slide-out over a grassy island.

-Again though, always ask first or suggest where you wish to park.
+Again though, always ask kindly where you should park in the lot.

 Never impede automobile or pedestrian traffic

-Look, we all get that campground and RV park fees have gotten a little expensive; especially if you just want to sleep for 6-8 hours.
-And we realize you may not want to drive 20 miles off the interstate to the first available campground.
+Campground and RV park fees have gotten very expensive; especially if you just want to sleep for 6-8 hours.
+And we totally get you may not want to drive 20 miles off the interstate to the first available campground.

-So, take these lotdocking and overnight RV parking etiquette guidelines as a friendly ‘just do it’.
-Municipalities across the United States have clamped down by passing ordinances that prohibits parking on business or private property.
+So, we hope you just take these lotdocking and overnight RV parking etiquette guidelines as a friendly ‘just do it’.
+Municipalities across the United States have clamped down by passing ordinances that prohibits RV parking on business or private property.

 Unfortunately, it’s because the lack of respect from a few that supersedes the respectful RVers.
-Let’s change that.
-If we all put forth in following these simple rules, we’ll continue to enjoy this awesome benefit.
+Let’s change that…for the better.
+If every RVer puts forth in following these simple overnight parking rules, everyone can continue to enjoy the privilege.